More than just a Toothbrush

 The good news is, she only has the two.
 The bad news is, she will need a general anaesthetic to treat them, and the waiting list could be as much as a year long.
 For once, I’m glad the waiting list is so long… GA is so dangerous to her weak, swollen heart.
 For now, she has two temporary fillings.
 You can hardly see them.
 She fought like crazy, and it took four of us to hold her down while they were administered.
 There were no drills involved, no instruments of torture, but you’d have thought otherwise if you could have seen and heard her.
 Yep, GA it is then.
 It’s the only way.
 And she’ll know nothing about it.

-But the thought of sitting in that chair holding her in my lap, feeling her body go limp as the drug takes effect… it scares me to death.
+But the thought of sitting in that chair holding her in my lap, feeling her body go limp as the drug takes effect… it scares me.
 If you’ve ever done that to your child, you’ll know; it feels like watching them die.
 No matter how many times you do it, it never gets any easier.